UMM-CSci-3403-Fall-2018/mapping-the-internet-wololo/mapping-the-internet.md

 ## Background

-Since this is a short week at the end of the semester, my plan is for this lab to be self-contained, and hopefully a bit of fun.
-What we're going to do is use the `traceroute` command and the `dot` graph drawing tool (part of the [graphiv package](http://www.graphviz.org/)) to map out some sections of the Internet as it is visible to us here in the lab.
+This is a short, self-contained lab that can be a bit of fun when we need to fill in a day somewhere.
+We're going to is use the `traceroute` command and the `dot` graph drawing tool (part of the [graphiv package](http://www.graphviz.org/)) to map out some sections of the Internet as it is visible to us from where we're doing the lab; if you did this from different places you'd see different results.
 Your task is to run `traceroute` on several different target hosts around the world, which exposes a few (a tiny subset, actually) of the routing paths that exist on the Internet.
-You'll then massage those results into a format that you can feed the DOT tool, and DOT can draw pretty graphs (such as the one on the right).
+You'll then massage those results into a format that you can feed the DOT tool, and DOT can draw pretty graphs (such as the one on at the top of this write-up; click on it to see it larger).

-And you should check out [this cool xkcd comic](http://xkcd.com/195/) which shows the allocation of top level domains as of 2006.
+And you should check out [this cool xkcd comic](http://xkcd.com/195/) which shows the allocation of top level domains as of 2006 (which is obviously a bit out of date now).
 The U.S. has a *lot* of IP addresses...

 ## `traceroute`

-The `traceroute` command takes a destination hostname or an IP address as an argument, and attempts to infer the route packets take from your computer to the specified destination.
-As an example, below is the result of running `traceroute` from one of the lab machines to mit.edu.
+The `traceroute` command takes a destination hostname or an IP address as an argument, and attempts to infer the route that network packets take from your computer to the specified destination.
+As an example, below is the result of running `traceroute` from one of the lab machines to `mit.edu`.
 The first 13 steps are the "standard" route from UMM to the connection to the "rest of the world" on the Twin Cities campus.
 From there we see the (less predictable) results of routing from there to our destination.